Variable Annuity Fraud Attorney

 Understands Compliance Procedures

-Gary knows the internal compliance processes firms are required to follow under FINRA Rule 2330, making it easier to identify failures to supervise.
+The firm understands the internal compliance processes firms are required to follow under FINRA Rule 2330, making it easier to identify failures to supervise.

 Anticipates Defense Arguments